How to Convince Loved Ones to Prep (and When to Give Up)

 Breaking Them In Gently

 When trying to convince loved ones to prep, it’s best to break them into the concept gently.
 If you go too hardcore survivalist, too doomy, or too outrageous, they’ll simply shut down, as described above, and all of your efforts will be for naught.
+There are all sorts of ideas for convincing others preparedness is wise.
 Below, you can find a few ways to introduce the concept.

 - Point out weather-related events that have occurred nearby.
 Everyone has had an experience with the weather that inconvenienced them in some way.
 Because of this, it’s a disaster that seems more likely than something they’d consider far-fetched or overly dramatic.
 You can easily provide recent examples, like Hurricane Katrina and Superstorm Sandy.
 Other regions are prone to tornadoes, ice storms, snow storms, or earthquakes.
 For those in regions where events like this occur, you can often persuade your loved ones to stock in at least a 2 week supply.
 Because you can give legitimate and recent examples of these occurrences, this can be a gentle introduction to preparedness.
 You may be able to build on this base acceptance and begin to help your loved ones begin to extend their supplies.
 Note: always use mainstream sources when trying to gently nudge someone in the direction of preparedness.
 Those sources are familiar and to most people, thought to be more accurate and reliable.